irmen/Pyro5/docs/source/clientcode.rst

 and their unregister-counterparts:
     :py:meth:`Pyro4.util.SerializerBase.unregister_class_to_dict` and :py:meth:`Pyro4.util.SerializerBase.unregister_dict_to_class`

-Click on the method link to see its apidoc, or have a look at the :file:`ser_custom` example and the :file:`test_serialize` unit tests for more information.
+Click on the method link to see its apidoc, or have a look at the :file:`custom-serialization` example and the :file:`test_serialize` unit tests for more information.
 It is recommended to avoid using these hooks if possible, there's a security risk to create arbitrary objects from serialized data that is received from untrusted sources.